Green Columnar Juniper

 Juniperus chinensis 'Hetzii Columnaris'Item #4750 USDA Hardiness Zone: 4 - 9

-Attractive, upright, pyramidal form highlighted by crisp bright green foliage on dense, tight branches.
-An evergreen prized for its versatility as a screen or background planting.
+An attractive, upright, pyramidal form highlighted by crisp bright green foliage on dense, tight branches.
+Prized for its versatility, it works well as an evergreen screen or background planting, in natural form, or shaped.
+An excellent specimen for topiary use in formal gardens.
+Well-suited to containers.

-- OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Vigorous grower to 15 ft. tall and 5 ft. wide.
+- OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Vigorous grower, quickly reaching 15 ft. tall, 5 ft. wide.

-- DetailBotanical Pronunciation:ju-NIP-er-us chi-NEN-sisPlant type:ConiferDeciduous/evergreen:EvergreenGrowth habit:PyramidalGrowth rate:FastAverage landscape size:Vigorous grower to 15 ft. tall and 5 ft. wide.Foliage color:GreenBlooms:Conifer; prized for foliage.Garden styleAsian/ZenDesign IdeasThis is a super windbreak plant when lined in a tight row.
+- DetailBotanical Pronunciation:ju-NIP-er-us chi-NEN-sisPlant type:ConiferDeciduous/evergreen:EvergreenGrowth habit:PyramidalGrowth rate:FastAverage landscape size:Vigorous grower, quickly reaching 15 ft. tall, 5 ft. wide.Foliage color:GreenBlooms:Conifer; prized for foliage.Design IdeasThis is a super windbreak plant when lined in a tight row.
 When slightly separated, its staccato repeats create an architectural divide.
 This column of green foliage is available in spirals and poodle columns that are perfect in formal gardens or, best of all, as potted specimens.
 Also, you can let them grow naturally and gradually shape as you see fit.
 Perfect for Persian-inspired courtyard gardens when used as a matched set of four at the corners of a large tiered fountain or central plaza.
 A good choice for bringing two-story walls down to a more human scale.Companion PlantsBarberry (Berberis); Rose (Rosa); Catmint (Nepeta); Russian Sage (Perovskia); Maiden Grass (Miscanthus)

 - History & LoreHistory:This columnar shaped cultivar was introduced in the 1940s by Fairview Nursery of Pennsylvania.
 It was selected by Neil R. Heitz from seedlings of its parent species, J. chinensis, which is native to China in mountains collected at the 10,000 foot elevation.
 The Chinese have gown the species for centuries and produced a number of cultivars before the plant found its way to the west in the 16th or 17th centuries.
 This produced a huge array of sizes, forms and colors within the species.
 There are over sixty other species in the genus Juniperus classified in 1767 by Linnaeus, inspired by its place of origin.